syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 By default, the `NumericTextBox` component allows entering decimal values with up to two decimal places when editing a numeric column.
 However, there might be cases where you want to restrict input to whole numbers only, without any decimal points.
 In such scenarios, you can make use of the [ValidateDecimalOnType](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.inputs.numerictextbox.html#Syncfusion_EJ2_Inputs_NumericTextBox_ValidateDecimalOnType) and [Decimals](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.inputs.numerictextbox.html#Syncfusion_EJ2_Inputs_NumericTextBox_Decimals) properties provided by Syncfusion's `NumericTextBox` component.

-The `ValidateDecimalOnType` property is used to control whether decimal points are allowed during input in the NumericTextBox.
+The `ValidateDecimalOnType` property is used to component whether decimal points are allowed during input in the NumericTextBox.
 By default, it is set to **false**, allowing decimal points to be entered.
 However, when set to **true**, decimal points will be restricted, and only whole numbers can be entered.

 The `Decimals` property specifies the number of decimal places to be displayed in the NumericTextBox.
 By default, it is set to 2, meaning that two decimal places will be displayed.
 However, you can modify this value to customize the decimal places according to your requirements.